Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 A Ronin/Samurai that eventually became one of the most notorious vassals of Oda Nobunaga, since he eventually betrayed Nobunaga and forced the warlord to commit suicide just before the plan of unification by force could come to fruition.
 Mitsuhide took over Nobunaga's remnants for only 13 days before Toyotomi Hideyoshi completely defeated him in Yamazaki.

-He made his debut in the GUDAGUDA Strange Tales of the Imperial Holy Grail event as the Big Bad.
+He made his debut in the GUDAGUDA Strange Tales of the Imperial Holy Grail event as the Big Bad, under the name Major Amami.
 His designated class is Caster.

 - Anime Hair: How much hair gel did this guy import in order to keep up that hair?

-- Blob Monster: His form as the Devil King of the Sixth Heaven, looking very similar to Neo-Führer in ''Fate/KOHA-ACE'.
+- Blob Monster: His form as the "Demon King of the Sixth Heaven", looking very similar to Neo-Führer in Fate/KOHA-ACE.

 - Cool Shades: Wears a pair in his cover identity.
 They're so cool, in fact, it's only when he takes them off that Nobunaga realizes his identity.